-Todd Harvey, in his book The Formative Dylan: Transmission and Stylistic Influences, 1961–1963, analyzes how Dylan dropped Thomas's verses, and adapted his choruses, utilizing Thomas's AAAC rhyming structure and four 4-bar phrases in 2/4 time.
+Todd Harvey, in his book THE FORMATIVE DYLAN, analyzes how Dylan dropped Thomas's verses, and adapted his choruses, utilizing Thomas's AAAC rhyming structure and four 4-bar phrases in 2/4 time.
 Harvey writes: "The text of Thomas's chorus remained constant throughout the song.
 Dylan wrote, for the most part, new text resulting in a four bar phrase verse with the fourth phrase acting as a refrain.
 He increased Thomas's tempo and added his own guitar accompaniment, placing harmonica solos between verses."

 Below: USA, M. Witmark & Sons, New York.
 Part of the Bob Dylan Collector's Series.